Skip To Main Content

 Michael Magno

-Assistant Head of School for Academic Affairs
+Associate Head of School for Academic Affairs

 Providence Day School

-Michael Magno serves as the Assistant Head of School for Academic Affairs at Providence Day School.
+Michael Magno serves as the Associate Head of School for Academic Affairs at Providence Day School.
 As a member of the school’s senior leadership team, Magno is charged with overseeing the TK through 12th-grade curriculum, encompassing all academic programs, policies, and practices.

 Michael supports all academic programs on campus as well as the Student Services team, Technology, Innovation, Global Studies, the library, and our Registrar.
 He also leads the curriculum council, a group of TK-12 academic leaders, ensuring the implementation of the PD Passport, our portrait of a graduate.
 Recently, as project lead for the implementation of the IDEASxChange, Michael played a lead role with assistance from the design and construction team.
 He also acted as co-lead for the redesign of McMahon Fine Arts and the Brinkley Dining Hall.
 Michael has been a presenter on the topic of Private with Public Purpose at the local, regional, and national levels.
 He has been invited by the NAIS (National Association of Independent Schools) Innovation Kitchen to present and collaborate with other innovative schools.
-He holds the position of SAIS Accreditation chair and was recently invited to design and present at the
+He holds the position of SAIS Accreditation chair and was recently invited to design and present at the SAIS Division Head conference.

 back to top